pvaidya56/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    - The purpose of using sessions is to persist authentication information across requests.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    - It implements hashing.

 - [ ] What does bcrypt do to slow down attackers?
+    - It introduces a time complexity into password hashing, Bcrypt is designed to be slow and not to allow any shortcut.

 - [ ] What are the three parts of the JSON Web Token?

+    - Header, Payload and Signature

 ## Minimum Viable Product